Snickerdoodles are a childhood favorite of mine. Sugary with a bit of cinnamon, you’d be hard-pressed to find someone who would turn this cookie down.

 - 1 ½ cups blueberries

-Pour the vanilla extract, eggs and corn syrup into the creamed butter and sugar.
-Add the dry ingredients by ½ cup and mix until incorporated.
+- Pour the vanilla extract, eggs, and corn syrup into the creamed butter and sugar.
+Add the dry ingredients to ½ cup and mix until incorporated.

 - Fold the blueberries into the dough gently.
 If you notice any skins or broken blueberries, toss them out.

 - Roll the dough between your hands until you get a ball about 1 inch wide.
 Line a baking sheet with parchment paper or a silicone mat and place the cookie dough balls onto the sheet a few inches apart.
 Bake for 10-15 minutes or until the sides are golden brown.
 Cool on a baking rack and enjoy!